adreena/LaneLines_p1/writeup_template.md

 ### Reflection

 In order to prepare input image for edge detection, first it needs to be converted to grayscale.
-Smoothing the edges to get better results from Canny edge detection, for blurring the images I used kernel_size=3 and kernel_size = 9 for video frames.
+Smooth edges help getting better results from Canny edge detection, for blurring the images I used kernel_size=3 and kernel_size = 9 for video frames.
 Next step is to pass the blurred_image to Canny edge detection, after running a few experiments I found the following values as thresholds
  * low_threshold = 90
  * high_threshold = 110